rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 Use the same rationale to explain to yourself how the two last combinations in @sec:or_rules are evaluated.

 #### Exercise
 Remember what you learned in {#sec:trueish_falseish} about which values are considered true and which are considered false.
 Combine that with what you learned in @sec:and_rules and @sec:or_rules about what logical expressions reduce to and see if you can figure out what is printed below and why.
+Use the rule-of-thumb from @sec:logic_rule_of_thumb.
 Decide what you think before you write the code and try it out.

 ```python
 print(True and 4)